-No new accounting policies were adopted, and the application of existing policies was not changed during 2023.
+No new accounting policies were adopted, and the application of existing policies was not changed during 2024, with the exception of the adoption of GASB Statement No. 100, Accounting Changes and Error Corrections, which had no impact on the current year financial statements.

-We noted no transactions entered into by SERS during the year for which there is a lack of authoritative guidance or consensus.
+We noted no transactions entered into by SERS during the year for which there is a lack of authoritative quidance or consensus.